dzackgarza/Notes/Class_Notes/Linear Algebra/102 Review.md

 - Determine if a matrix is diagonalizable
 - Compute the matrix for a projection onto a subspace
 - Find the QR factorization of a matrix

+# Conceptual Things to Do
+- Prove facts about block matrices